 Having a good suspension system is important for vehicular safety and it’s always a good idea to be proactive in this area.
 When you practice impeccable car care, you’ll save yourself the hassle and stress of dealing with an accident.
 However, it should be noted that some prominent signs will indicate issues in the system.

 Some of these include observing the cupped wear pattern on the tires.
 This is generally caused when the shocks bouncing unevenly.
 Another common sign is the overall performance of the vehicle.
 In some instances, you’ll even begin to notice some drifting occurring when you turn corners.

 If ever you press on the brakes and you experience a rocking sensation, this is a common sign of requiring new shocks.
-At(COMPANY NAME) our technicians will go the extra mile and visually inspect your shocks to check if they’re leaking.
-All of these symptoms and others are telltale signs that your suspension needs some servicing.
+All of these symptoms and others are tell-tale signs that your suspension needs some servicing.

 In the instance where you met with an unfortunate accident, you should also have your system inspected.
 As previously stated, failure with your suspension system can easily lead to serious accidents on the roadways.
 In the case where one shock needs some replacement, it is advised that all be replaced at the same time.

 When the struts or shocks are replaced, they become similar to or even better than the original ones that came with the vehicle.
 Most of the original pieces of the suspension system were made specifically for the weight and use of the vehicle.
 So, if ever you’re replacing the system, it’s best to upgrade if you desire but never downgrade.